Crickhowell Market Hall: History

+The building served primarily as a courthouse.
+The manor which covered the town was called the 'borough of Crickhowell', but it was never given a charter and it appears that no borough council ever operated.
+Any residual claim Crickhowell may have had to be called a borough was extinguished under the Municipal Corporations Act 1883.

+From 1894, the town was part of the Crickhowell Rural District.
+The rural district council initially met at the workhouse in Llangattock, but in 1900 moved its meetings to the building, which by then was known as the town hall.
+A new office building called Beaufort Chambers was built on Beaufort Street in 1906; the rural district council initially took a small suite of offices there for some of its staff, but later expanded to take over the whole building.
+Council meetings transferred from the town hall to a new council chamber at Beaufort Chambers in 1930.

-After the area became a rural district in 1894, the new rural district council used the building, by then referred to as the town hall, as its meeting place.
-The courtroom on the first floor also continued to be used for magistrates court hearings as well as for child welfare surgeries.
-It continued in these roles for much of the 20th century but ceased to be the local civic meeting place when the enlarged Brecknock Borough Council was formed in 1974.
+The courtroom on the first floor of the town hall continued to be used for magistrates court hearings, as well as for child welfare surgeries.
 A new projecting clock was installed on the front of the building to celebrate the Golden Jubilee of Elizabeth II in 2002.
 The courtroom on the first floor was adapted for retail use and operated as the Cheese Press Café until it closed in 2006.

 In 2007, Powys County Council offered a 99-year leasehold interest in the building to a newly-formed charity, the Market Hall Trust, at a subsidised rent.
 The building was subsequently refurbished by the charity and the room on the first floor re-opened as the Courtroom Café in 2008.